 3.0 Units.
-Prerequisite: Completion of ESL 80-level courses or English 92 or English placement test.
+Prerequisite: ESL 83 or English 92 or English Placement Test or equivalent.
 Three lecture hours and one laboratory hour weekly.

 This course is for non-native English speakers.
-Students will practice reading, writing and critical thinking to improve reading comprehension and develop their academic writing skills.
+Students practice reading, writing and critical thinking to improve reading comprehension and develop their academic writing skills.
 The course is designed to prepare students for success in college-level reading and writing.
 The focus is on writing fluency and familiarity with the conventions of standard written English.
 Assignments show the interconnection among readings, personal experience, observation, and class discussion.
 Requires one hour weekly of guided practice in the ESL Lab and/or Writing Center Lab.